What you can expect from us

 Use this information to complete the Complaint Resolution Form.
 Once you have this information on hand, call or visit the employee you dealt with or the branch in question.

-If the employee you approach cannot help you resolve your issues, ask to speak with the Manager of Technology who is the Internal Ombudsman.
+If the employee you approach cannot help you resolve your issues, ask to speak with the Internal Ombudsman.
 They have the authority to solve most problems in a timely manner.
 The sooner you contact the appropriate person, the sooner they can begin working on a solution.